u-verma/inner-class/README.md

   static member inside normal inner class.
   - Normal Inner class can't declare the *static* member but still can access the static member of outer class.
   - Normal Inner class can access both static and non static member of outer class directly.
+  - Normal Inner can also be declared private, protected in addition to all other modifier(public, default, final, abstract, strictfp) applicable for normal class.
+  - Once the normal Inner class, declared as static, it becomes special case of static inner class.
+Explained in details later in the other section.

     ```
         public class OuterMemberAccess {
                public static final Logger LOG = Logger.getLogger("OuterClass");